MainManu/KVS_ns3_lab/README.md

 ## python scripts

 The python scripts are located in the DataAnalysis folder.
-To innstall all dependencies run
+To install all dependencies run

 ```
 pip3 install -U pipenv